BaddyMAK/Webscraping-Linear-regression/README.md

 As environment, we will use PyCharm, to scrape the web site and to extract the required data while we will use Jupyter notebook to apply a machine learning algorithm that we will specify later.

+The process of collecting and parsing raw data from the Web, uses Python as programming language.
+To perform web scraping, Python is the most utilized language because Python community has come up with some powerful web scraping tools.
+For example, we have Scrapy, Beautiful Soup and Selenium are the most widely employed frameworks based on Python.

 ### Part 1: Web scraping